False memory: Fuzzy-trace theory

+Activation monitoring framework (AMF)

+False memories form when the brain reconstructs episodic memory (memories of a personal experience) using information from semantic memory (general knowledge and beliefs).
+Inaccurate and false recollections occur when suggestions, expectations, passage of time, and misleading information cause details from semantic memory to become mixed with episodic memories.

+The activation monitoring framework (AMF) explains that in the Deese-Roediger-McDermott (DRM) memory task, studying related words activates associated concepts in semantic memory, including a related word, called the critical lure, that was never presented.
+If the brain fails to correctly monitor the source of that activation in episodic memory, people may mistakenly remember the critical lure as something they actually saw or heard.

+Semantic and episodic memory play opposing roles in false memory formation.
+According to Gatti et al. (2024), subjects who participated in the DRM that possessed a higher level of language and general knowledge (semantic memory) were more likely to falsely recognize the critical lure.
+On the other hand, those with a higher ability to recall specific events including time and spatial context (episodic memory) were more accurate in identifying which words were on the original study list.
+These findings can help support our understanding of false memory formation by showing both components (words processed and reliance on semantic memory) that are active during the DRM task and participants' episodic memory is also actively involved in word recall.

 Strength hypothesis

 The strength hypothesis states that in strong situations (situations where one course of action is encouraged more than any other course of action due to the objective payoff), people are expected to demonstrate rational behavior, basing their behavior on the objective payoff.

 An example of this is the collective laws of a country.
 Most of its citizens, no matter how daring, will conform to these laws, because the objective payoff is personal safety.

 Construction hypothesis

 The construction hypothesis says that if a true piece of information being provided can alter a respondent's answer, then so can a false piece of information.

 Construction hypothesis has major implications for explanations on the malleability of memory.
 Upon asking a respondent a question that provides a presupposition, the respondent will provide a recall in accordance with the presupposition (if accepted to exist in the first place).
 The respondent will recall the object or detail.